Major Exploration

 15 15

-Total credit hours earned by end of second year 60
+Note: *At least one science course must have a lab Total credit hours earned by the end of the second year 60